 ACF not yet Gutenberg-ready

-One day before the release of WordPress 5.0, there was a clear message from Advanced Custom Fields that many Plugin- and Theme- vendors would probably sign: "We have been working hard to juggle the difficult task of Gutenberg development whilst still supporting an existing product.
-Yet, due to buggy betas, fast paced release candidates and lack of documentation, we are unfortunately not ready for the WordPress 5.0 release.”
+One day before the release of WordPress 5.0, there was a clear message from Advanced Custom Fields that many plugin- and theme- vendors would probably sign: "We have been working hard to juggle the difficult task of Gutenberg development whilst still supporting an existing product.
+Yet, due to buggy betas, fast paced release candidates and lack of documentation, we are unfortunately not ready for the WordPress 5.0 release."

-Free Livestream from WCUS
+Free livestream from WCUS

 Matt Mullenweg in the Gutenberg interview

 A few days before the release of WordPress 5.0, WP co-founder Matt Mullenweg answered Adam from WPCrafter's questions for a whole hour.
-The main topics of the interview are of course the new Gutenberg editor, WordPress 5.0 and Matt's future plans for our favorite CMS.
+The main topics of the interview are of course the new Gutenberg editor, WordPress 5.0 and Matt's future plans for our favourite CMS.